"CRUX OF THE MATTER"

 the crux, however, the more that experience softens

-those fixations to explain everything.
+those fixations to try and explain everything.
 As people

 were subjecting themselves more and more to the

-explain everything.
+easier around that compulsion to understand everything.
 There is real mystery in the

 crucifixion archetype.
 Over time, I saw more acceptance